Becoming a 3D Travel Agent

 2. Time Commitment

 If you’re still interested in joining the best team in the world, then you’ll need to know how the company structure and the compensation work.
-We are a purely commission based company.
+We are a purely commission based company and have no empoloyees, only independent contractors.
 What sets us apart from other Disney Destination Agencies is we work as a team.
 We train together, meet and travel together as often as we can and we share the burden of the work that is required to make the magic happen.
 Who is our team?

 Carol Beth Scott – Founder/Owner/Manager